 Old Orchard Beach Station

 The Old Orchard Beach train platform is just steps away from the pier, attractions, and the beach that Boston Globe has named the Best Beach for Rail Travelers in New England!
 The Amtrak Downeaster makes it easier than ever to enjoy a day or more at the shore.

-Old Orchard Beach is a seasonal stop that is open from May 4, 2015 through October 2015.
+Old Orchard Beach is a seasonal stop that is open from May 23, 2016 through mid October 2016.

 The Old Orchard Beach Chamber of Commerce has the authority to issue parking passes for Downeaster passengers for a period up to 3 nights maximum (72 hours).
 Be sure to have your license plate number handy.
 All other requests must be directed to the Old Orchard Beach Town Hall at (207) 934-5714.

 Quik-Trak Ticketing Hours